-Dividend reset was intended to leave it at a more sustainable level
+Dividend reset to a more sustainable level

 As we discussed in our initiation note, the board and RWC felt that TMPL's dividend needed to be reset to a more sustainable level.
 Accordingly, the December and March dividends were set at 8.25p, bringing total dividends for 2020 to 38.5p.
 For the 2021 accounting year, the dividends have been running at a rate of 9.75p per quarter, implying a total for the year of at least 39p, a modest increase on 2020.
 However, we should stress that the amount of the fourth quarter's dividend has not yet been announced.